OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 This tutorial teaches you how to run an Office Script for Excel through [Power Automate](https://make.powerautomate.com).
 You'll make a script that updates the values of two cells with the current time.
 You'll then connect that script to a manually triggered Power Automate flow, so that the script is run whenever a button in Power Automate is selected.
 Once you understand the basic pattern, you can expand the flow to include other applications and automate more of your daily workflow.

 > [!TIP]
-> If you are new to Office Scripts, we recommend starting with the [Tutorial: Create and format an Excel table](excel-tutorial.md) tutorial.
+> If you are new to Office Scripts, we recommend starting with [Tutorial: Create and format an Excel table](excel-tutorial.md).
 [Office Scripts use TypeScript](../overview/code-editor-environment.md) and this tutorial is intended for people with beginner to intermediate-level knowledge of JavaScript or TypeScript.
 If you're new to JavaScript, we recommend starting with the [Mozilla JavaScript tutorial](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Introduction).

 ## Prerequisites